MateoSebF/Taller4_AREP/README.md

 # Web Server

-This laboratory allows you to explore various aspects of network connections, providing a foundation for understanding how URLs work, how sockets establish basic server-client communication, and how to create a web server running on port 35000.
+In this laboratory project, you will explore various aspects of network connections.
+The work provides a solid foundation for understanding URL mechanisms, how sockets enable basic server-client communication, and how to build a web server running on port 35000.

-The server can handle requests for HTML, CSS, JavaScript, and image files, as well as expose a REST API that creates objects based on query parameters—all implemented using Java's networking library.
+The server supports requests for HTML, CSS, JavaScript, and image files, and it also exposes a REST API that generates objects based on query parameters—all implemented using Java’s networking library.

-A key feature of this project is the ability to define your own server logic using lambda functions, enabling flexible and efficient handling of different types of requests.
+A key feature of this project introduced in Laboratory 2 is the ability to define custom server logic with lambda functions, enabling flexible and efficient request handling.

+Additionally, Laboratory 3 introduces an innovative feature: the implementation of classes that simulate a REST controller using annotations.
+This functionality effectively mimics the behavior of the Spring Boot framework, providing a familiar structure for those experienced with it.

 ## Getting Started